rust-lang/rfcs/text/0000-ptr-to-field.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+- Behavior of `<*[const|mut] T as Project>::project` when the raw pointer is invalid (does not point to a valid T)
+    - Can this behaviour change across editions?
+How about smaller version changes?
+    - This issue blocks accepting this RFC

-- Syntax for the type fields (not to be decided before accepting this RFC, but must be decided before stabilization)
+- Syntax for the type fields
+    - not to be decided before accepting this RFC, but must be decided before stabilization
+- Do we want a dedicated syntax to go with the Project trait?
+    - If yes, the actual syntax can be decided after accepting this RFC and before stabilization

 # Future possibilities
 [future-possibilities]: #future-possibilities